 Operation of the Temporary Terminal commenced on August 7, 2010.
-The source of fiscal year 2013 operating revenues of \$354,019 was provided by lease and advertising revenues.
-The increase in operating revenues of \$45,863 is due to the receipt of an entire year's advertising revenues; in fiscal year 2012, only three months of advertising revenue was received based on the April start date of the contract.
+The source of fiscal year 2014 operating revenues of \$362,976 was provided by lease and advertising revenues.
+The increase in operating revenues of \$8,957 is due to CPI increases in Temporary Terminal rental and advertising contracts.
 No operating expenses were funded from operating revenues.